The Surprising Truth About Obsession - And Why You Can’t Stop Thinking About Someone

 These two conflicting beliefs often cancel each other out and leave ROCD sufferers in a tailspin as they work to resolve their conflicting emotions on their own.
 In most cases, working out obsessive and repetitive thoughts on their own is not the answer.

 ROCD sufferers are normally treated with a combination of talk therapy and medication management based on the severity of their diagnosis and the recommendation of a licensed and board-certified mental health professional.
+For all guidance regarding medication, please consult a licensed medical professional.

 Common treatments for ROCD include cognitive-behavioral therapy (CBT), exposure therapy with response prevention (ERP), and mindfulness-based cognitive therapy (MBCT).